 “Smile for the Camera!”
 You have likely heard or, perhaps said, this phrase before.
 Children react to the request with some of the goofiest grins and expressions that are full face muscle activations.
 On the other hand, adults give us a glimpse of their patient warmth or a nervous grin.
 Smiles are a subtle language that can expresses a huge range of meaning.
 And, we adore seeing them on a loved one’s face.
 They make us feel warm inside and it communicates so much about our relationship with that person.
 In particular, a parent’s smile communicates so much to their children.
+And a senior photography session may be exactly what you need to capture them!

 As they say, a picture says a thousand words.
 And catching your loved one’s smile in a photo is a way to timelessly capture memories of that person.
 Family photo albums with generational photos of children and parents showing off their easy smiles.
 We can even imagine what they were like from their expressions alone.
 For us, photographs of the generation just gone, help us hold onto them and onto who they were.